Mirzipan/RedHerring/docs/dev/decisions-changelog.md

 This document tracks more or less important decisions about the engine, in order to allow easy referencing in the future.

+## [2023-11-03]

+### Input De-abstraction
+*Decided by: Mirzipan*

+Input was using too many abstractions, either via interfaces or abstract classes.
+This was entirely unnecessary, because we can already create a custom input interface implementation.
+This means no one will feasibly need to implement custom keyboard state, or any other states.
+Now there is no more abstract shortcut class, interfaces for device states.

+### Interface Renames
+*Decided by: Mirzipan*

+Interfaces in input no longer use the `I` prefix.
+There is no reason why any method that uses abstracted types should know whether it's an abstract class or an interface.
+This also forces better naming on derived types.
+For example, there is no longer `IInput interface` and `Input class`, instead there is `Input interface` and `SilkInput class`.
+This way, it clearly communicates what it represent, because just `Input` isn't specific enough.
+So far it seems that readability was not hurt by these changes.

 ## [2023-10-24]

 ### Component Containers and Contexts